-The prop model sheets are cool because they feature images of things only ever seen in the original RGB promo pilot like the Ghost plane piloted by the skeleton & the Stay Puft Marshmallow van which Slimer hijacks.
+The model sheets in this package are really cool because they feature images of things only ever seen in the original RGB promo pilot like the Ghost plane piloted by the skeleton & the Stay Puft Marshmallow van which Slimer hijacks.

 You may notice that unlike the rest of the team, Peter’s sheets are undated (the rest of them are from 1985).
 This is because he was completely redrawn by Gabi Payn a few months after the original promo pilot was produced (where he looks more like Bill Murray).

 Prop Model Sheets